Spring Clean Your Finances

 lady about to clean

-In my last post we talked about Spring Cleaning our houses with some tips on how to save time and money.
-Today we are going to spring clean our finances!!
-That can be a bit more scary since it effects your entire life and future.
-Last year, at the beginning of the pandemic, I sat down and did a deep dive into our family finances and it took DAYS!
+Take a break from spring cleaning your house and think about a spring cleanup of your finances!
+While you get to sit down, it’s scarier because it impacts your entire life and future.
+In 2001, as a change from COVID-think, I sat down and did a deep dive into our family finances and it took DAYS!
 I printed out 3 months worth of bank and credit card statements.
 Then categorized EVERY SINGLE transaction.
 It was both eye opening and disgusting at the same time.
 We were spending an exorbitant amount of money eating out every month.
 There are five of us and we are busy, just like you, so it’s just easier to pick something up most days.
-But the funny thing is, we were still spending money every week getting groceries so I am not sure what was happening to them since we were eating out so much.
+But the funny thing is, we were still spending money every week getting groceries so what was happening to them?

 One of the only good things to come out of everything shutting down was that we had a chance to reevaluate what was important to us and what we wanted for our future.
 Did we want to eat out every meal, just live paycheck to paycheck, or make a change and have bigger better dreams and goals?
 I want to travel!
 I want to have experiences with my family.
 I want to retire before I’m 80 years old.
 Those are the things that mean more to me than the convenience of eating out.
-We have now set a budget for eating out.
-We opened a second checking account just for that so we know exactly how much is in there at all times.
-That is just one example of what we have done to start on a path to achieve our dreams and goals.
+Long story short, we set a budget for eating out.
+We opened a separate checking account just for that so we know exactly how much is in there at all times.
+We started on a not-horribly-painful path to achieve our dreams.

-So, spring is not just a great time of year to clear your house of accumulated junk and make it sparkle.
-Its is also a good time to do the same for your finances!
+So, spring is not just a great time of year to clear your house of accumulated junk and make it sparkle; it’s also a good time to do the same for your finances!
 Junk can accumulate there, too.
-It is especially true this year, when many Americans are still recovering from the financial fallout of COVID-19, or maybe wondering how to use the latest round of stimulus checks.
 Whatever your current situation, a thorough spring-cleaning for your finances is a responsible move this time of year.

 Here are some ways to spring clean your finances: